grytlabs-ai/orisun-research/README.md

 ## Contact

-[Contact information]
+Gr🚀tLabs-ai™ | Cam Smith, Founder

 ---

 ## License

-This research is published under [appropriate license].
+This research is published under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 The findings, frameworks, and methodology are shared for discussion and advancement of the field.
 Implementation details, proprietary schemas, and production systems are not included and remain confidential.